WeidosOddities/Extended-Bogeys-Borked/README.md

 # Extended Bogeys
 [Forge & Fabric 1.20.1] A mod that adds many new bogey types to the [Create Mod](https://modrinth.com/mod/create)

+Note: Any version of "Extended Bogeys Borked" is only uploaded here.
+If you downloaded this from another source (ex.
+Curseforge), it's not verified.

 ## Features
 #### Currently includes a large amount of custom bogeys
 - Bogeys added: